Kaya, South Sudan: Economy

 The city's infrastructure was badly damaged during the civil war.
 However, since the cessation of hostilities in 2005, commercial life is gradually returning to the city.
 The road between Kaya and Yei was repaired.
-It was financed by the United Nations Human Settlements Programme and the World Food Program.
+It was financed by the United Nations Human Settlements Programme and the World Food Programme.
 With those repairs completed, the travel time between Kaya and Yei was reduced from five hours to one.
 The city is served by a branch of Equity Bank South Sudan Limited.

 Points of interest

 The following points of interest are found in or near the city: